hivellm/gov/bips/BIP-03/BIP-03.md

 # BIP-03: AI Model Resilience Framework

 ## Abstract
-This BIP introduces a comprehensive AI Model Resilience Framework to enhance the robustness and reliability of AI model interactions within the CMMV-Hive ecosystem.
+This BIP introduces a comprehensive AI Model Resilience Framework to enhance the robustness and reliability of AI model interactions within the HiveLLM ecosystem.
 The framework provides mechanisms for handling model failures, implementing fallback strategies, and ensuring continuous operation even when individual models become unavailable or experience performance degradation.

 ## BIP Information
 **BIP**: BIP-03